Skip to main content

 // -- `getFeatureFlagVariationKey` triggers a feature experiment,

-// as `off` is already filtered out - we will never see
+// as `off` is already filtered out - visitors will never take part

-// visitor taking part in experiment, where `off` variation was allocated
+// in an experiment where the `off` variation was allocated.

 client.getFeatureFlagVariationKey('my_visitor', key);